skyoption/chart-dart/README.md

-# K Chart Plus Package Deeping
+# Candle Chart

 ## Feature

-### 2024-08-1 更新 double vol 显示

-### 2024-07-18 更新手势缩放功能 ｜ 科学计数功能

-### 2024-07-17 更新EMA指标

-### 2024-07-16 骨架屏功能

-Maybe this is the best k chart in Flutter.Support drag,scale,long press,fling.And easy to use.
+Maybe this is the best candle chart in Flutter.Support drag,scale,long press,fling.And easy to use.

 |         Example1          |         Example2          |
 |:-------------------------:|:-------------------------:|